alchiweb/CategoriesForAppStudio/README.md

 alchiweb[at]live.fr / http://alchiweb.fr

-If you have questions, let me now!
+If you have questions, let me know!